oemof/oemof-solph/doc/model_description.rst

 	* The input of PowerToGas or PowerToHeat-units will be connected to a energy bus while the output will be connected to a resource 	(gas) or a energy bus (thermal)

-*Energy busses*
+*Busses*

-	Energy busses will have a associated demand and/or components and connections to other enery busses.
-For every energy bus the enery balance must hold.
+	Busses will have an associated sink, source and/or components and connections to other busses.
+For every bus the bus energy(carrier)-balance must hold.
-	This is for example the electrical demand of a electrical bus must equal electrical output of the components, the electrical input of components and the electrical netto exchange.
+	This is for example the electrical demand(sink) of a electrical bus must equal electrical output of the components(transformers), and the electrical netto exchange.
 	The same can be applied for thermal busses.

-*Resource busses*

-	Resource busses can be used to define maximum capacities of a resource (e.g. biomass) or to model transformation from energy (e.g. electricity) to a resource (e.g. gas).
-	Resource bus can be connected to the input or output side of components.
+	A bus can be connected to the input or output side of components.

 	Examples: